Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

     </div>
 </div>

 The Arena Boundary detector is a texture classifier intended to distinguish the floor in the interior of the arena from other floor textures (such as that outside of the arena).
-It does this by splitting the image from the bottom camera into patches, and then classifying each patch separately as either "Arena floor" or "Other."
+We do this by splitting the image from the bottom camera into patches, and then classifying each patch separately as either "Arena floor" or "Other."
 The classification is performed by first running an [MR filter bank](http://www.robots.ox.ac.uk/~vgg/research/texclass/filters.html) over the patch (with 3 added features for the average R, G, and B values of the patch), then using an SVM with an RBF kernel to classify the resulting feature vector.
 Then, we must extract a boundary line from the classified patches - we use some heuristics to throw out detections which are likely to be noise, then train a linear SVM on the resulting red/green points to find the boundary line in the image which best separates them.

 <br>
 <div class="row">